 222 College Street, Suite 106

-The majority of applicants are in their second year of studies, for which ESIP holds particular value in preparing students to be competitive for future opportunities, such as those offered in the Professional Experience Year (PEY) Internship Program.PROFESSIONAL EXPERIENCE YEAR (PEY) INTERNSHIP PROGRAM
+ESIP prepares students to be competitive for future opportunities, such as those offered in the Professional Experience Year Co-op Program (PEY Co-op) and beyond graduation.PROFESSIONAL EXPERIENCE YEAR CO-OP PROGRAM (PEY CO-OP)

 The Fields Institute

 222 College Street, Suite 106

-The Professional Experience Year (PEY) Internship Program is a professional development program that connects students with industry where they can apply their engineering knowledge to a 12-16 month internship.
-It is offered through the Engineering Career Centre (ECC).
+The Professional Experience Year Co-op Program (PEY Co-op) is a professional development program that connects students with industry where they can apply their engineering knowledge to a 12-16 month work term.
+PEY Co-op is offered through the Engineering Career Centre (ECC).

-The length of the internship offers students sufficient time to become involved in large-scale projects, build relationships with employers and reach professional milestones.
+The length of the placement offers students sufficient time to become involved in large-scale projects, build relationships with employers and reach professional milestones.
 Students who elect to participate in this optional program make industry contacts, gain valuable career skills and significant professional experience prior to graduation.

-The PEY Internship Program has earned an outstanding reputation in both academic and industry circles.
+PEY Co-op has earned an outstanding reputation in both academic and industry circles.
 The program offers students an exceptional education and a range of engineering related career paths within established industry partnerships.
-It also provides a firm foundation for students interested in completing graduate studies, by enhancing their understanding of industry.
+It also provides a firm foundation for students interested in completing graduate studies by enhancing their understanding of industry.

-Engineering students as well as Arts & Science students (namely computer science, pharmacology, toxicology, pharmaceutical chemistry and commerce) participate in the PEY Internship Program.
+Engineering students as well as Arts & Science students (namely computer science, pharmacology, toxicology, pharmaceutical chemistry and commerce) participate in the PEY Co-op program.

-In 2017-2018, over 1,100 students successfully secured PEY internships in over 329 companies.
+In 2018-2019, over 1,200 students successfully secured PEY Co-op placements in 360 companies.
 Some of our past and current out-of-province and international internships include Alberta, British Columbia, Newfoundland, United States, Peru, Barbados, Belgium, Botswana, Netherlands, France, Hungary, Spain, Switzerland, Finland, United Kingdom, Qatar, United Arab Emirates, India, Japan, Malaysia, Mauritius, South Korea, Taiwan, China, Hong Kong and Singapore.TRANSPORTATION CAREER DEVELOPMENT PROGRAM (TCDP)

 The Fields Institute